lucameima/Internship-Project-MyT/README.md

  After executing the notebook it should return recall, precision and f-scores of the identified HIV indicators by the Dutch and English version of QuickUMLS and regular expressions in the clinical notes tested against the manual annotated notes.

- Due to privacy regulations I cannot provide the above files.